-Are you concerned about redness of the face?
+Are you concerned about the red face?
 Although facial redness is a very common response to mundane factors like cold, alcohol consumption, wind or sun exposure, and even stress, if you notice that the redness is becoming more persistent, you may have a condition called rosacea.
 See a doctor to get a proper diagnosis.

-1. What is Rosacea?
+1. What is rosacea?

 Rosacea is a skin condition that is characterized by the appearance of visible blood vessels, pimples, and general redness over the face.
-It is often progressive, starting out with mild periodic symptoms, and progressing to more severe and persistent symptoms over time.
+It is often progressive, starting with mild periodic symptoms, and progressing to more severe and persistent symptoms over time.

 2. Who does rosacea affect?

-3. What causes Rosacea?
+3. What causes rosacea?

 4. Is there a cure for rosacea?